SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/arenas/README.md

 ## 1. Introduction

 Arena provides an environment in which an agent can explore and potentially learn over time, reproducing aspects of the physical layout of an experimental paradigm in which behavioral and neural data were collected.
 Any two-dimensional discrete and continuous Arenas can be built using walls as construction units.
 This allows complex experimental architectures such as connected rooms, T-mazes or cycles to be added.
-Dynamical arenas such as the merging room experiment in Wernle et al. (2018) can also be implemented.
-Each specific environment implemented to resemble an experimental setting should be created as a subclassof the main environment class.
-The Environment can be initialised with data from the real-life experiments.
-We will work toward improving each of the Environments through the projects, adding experimental specifications
+Dynamical arenas, such as the merging room experiment in Wernle et al. (2018) can also be implemented.
+Each specific environment implemented to resemble an experimental setting should be created as a subclass of the main environment class.
+The Environment can be initialised with data from real-life experiments.
+We will work toward improving each of the Environments through the projects, adding experimental specifications.

 ## 2. Arena-Implemented